ninnroot/bloggy/README.md

 NB. we will ONLY run ```npm install```, ```npm run build-db```, and ```npm run start``` .
 We will NOT install additional packages to run your code and will NOT run additional build scripts.
 Be careful with any additional node dependencies that you use.

+#### Note on the exposed API key
+I know the Google OAuth2 API key is exposed.
+But, the assignment reviewer still needs the .env file since they will be running the application locally.
+The OAuth2 key is from a client created specifically for this application anyway, so no need to worry.